ddanny16/tesla../README.md

-adding stles to section-content adding styles to section-title and section sub-title header lies above the section inside the body
+adding stles to section-content adding styles to section-title and section sub-title header lies above the section inside the body while the footer is contained is a seperate div in the section 7{7th section}

 done with entire section styling styling header